Encrypt-S/navd/txscript/README.md

 This package has intentionally been designed so it can be used as a standalone package for any projects needing to use or validate navcoin transaction scripts.

-## Bitcoin Scripts
+## Navcoin Scripts

-Bitcoin provides a stack-based, FORTH-like language for the scripts in the navcoin transactions.
+Navcoin provides a stack-based, FORTH-like language for the scripts in the navcoin transactions.
 This language is not turing complete although it is still fairly powerful.
 A description of the language can be found at https://en.bitcoin.it/wiki/Script